-People drifting in waters off Malaysian coast await rescue
+Tourist boat sinks in Malaysia, killing three

 Story highlights

-(CNN)Chinese tourists were drifting at sea and awaiting rescue after their vessel sunk off the coast of Sabah in Malaysia, Chinese state news agency Xinhua reported Sunday, citing a Chinese consulate in Malaysia.

-At least 31 people, including 28 Chinese tourists were on a catamaran headed to an island popular with tourists on Saturday.
-A police report was lodged 13 hours later that said the vessel was missing.
+At least 31 people, including 28 Chinese tourists, were on the catamaran headed to an island popular with tourists on Saturday.
+A police report lodged 13 hours later said that the vessel was missing.

 The boat is believed to have sunk near Mengalum Island after it sailed from Kota Kinabalu, and two crew members managed to make their way to land to seek assistance, the report says.